adhocore/docker-lemp/README.md

 Then you will see the new mail in realtime at http://localhost:8888.

-Or you can see check it in shell as well:
+Or you can check it in shell as well:
 ```sh

 curl 0:88/messages